ethanrkey/XCode_Project/README.md

 # XCode_Project
 Text To AI-Generated Image

-The main code is in View Controller
+The main code is in tutorial/ViewController